AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 100 restaurants without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Response to any user action should be within 3 seconds.
+5. The user interface should be intuitive enough for users who are not IT-savvy.
+6. The source code should be open-source.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **CLI**: Refers to Command Line Interface, a text-based method for users to interact with the program
+* **GUI**: Refers to Graphical User Interface, a user-friendly visual mechanism that allows users to interact with the system

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**